test-spec-tech/bci-notes/ideas.md

 ### 2.5 Synaptic Plasticity & Tagging

 Long-term memory formation requires protein synthesis-dependent synaptic modification.
-The synaptic tagging and capture (STC) mechanism creates a ~1-2 hour window: initial stimulation creates "tags" at activated synapses, and plasticity-related proteins (PRPs) must arrive within this window to stabilize the trace ([Kennedy, 2013](Memory.md).
+The synaptic tagging and capture (STC) mechanism creates a ~1-2 hour window: initial stimulation creates "tags" at activated synapses, and plasticity-related proteins (PRPs) must arrive within this window to stabilize the trace ([Kennedy, 2013](Memory.md)).

-For memory writing, pattern injection creates the tags, but PRP delivery is not guaranteed — the brain's natural neuromodulatory systems (dopamine, norepinephrine) may not engage because no behaviorally relevant event occurred.
+For artificial memory writing, pattern injection creates the tags, but PRP delivery is not guaranteed — the brain's natural neuromodulatory systems (dopamine, norepinephrine) may not engage because no behaviorally relevant event occurred.

 **Design implication:** The injection protocol must be paired with neuromodulatory support.
 Options include: (1) pharmacological priming (low-dose dopamine agonist to raise baseline PRP availability), (2) electrical co-stimulation of VTA/LC neuromodulatory nuclei, or (3) pairing injection with a behaviorally salient event (e.g., reward signal).
 The STC window constrains timing: all injection and stabilization must complete within ~1-2 hours.
 Multiple writing sessions may be needed for complex memories, with each session targeting a subset of the engram.